vegaprotocol/documentation/docs/concepts/vega-chain.md

 The validator score is calculated for each epoch, based on how much stake a validator has as well as other factors including the total number of validators and the optimal stake.

-If, at the end of an epoch, a validator does not have sufficient stake self-nominated or has overall too much stake, then their validator score will be lowered, which can impact the rewards a validator and its' nominators receive.
+If, at the end of an epoch, a validator does not have sufficient stake self-nominated or has overall too much stake, then their validator score will be lowered, which can impact the rewards a validator and its nominators receive.

 Below are the two factors that can lower a validator's score, and why.

 #### Not enough self-nominated stake
 Self-nominated stake refers to the amount of VEGA a validator has staked to their own node.
-The minimum stake amount required is set using the network parameter `reward.staking.delegation.minimumValidatorStake`.
+The minimum stake amount required is defined by the network parameter `reward.staking.delegation.minimumValidatorStake`.
 Not having enough self-nominated stake can have an impact on rewards.

 * **Network risk**: A validator who has not committed enough stake to meet the minimum is a risk to the network because they may not be invested in keeping the network running
 * **Validator score**: If a validator does not meet the `reward.staking.delegation.minimumValidatorStake`, the validator is given a lower score, which can affect their rewards